spex-xray/spex-help/source/threads/pion/pionabs.rst

 Define model components and component relations (step-by-step)
 ------------------------------------------------------------------

 Here we are looking at the warm absorber in a nearby (z = 0.07) Seyfert 1 galaxy.

-First, we set the distance of the source.
+Step 1: Set the distance of the source.

 ::